wallace-js/wallace/README.md

 - Deep TypeScript support.
 - Tool tips everywhere (works in every modern IDE - no plugin required).

-There's even a full cheat sheet on the module tool tip:
+There's even a full cheat sheet on the module tool tip so you hardly ever need to leave your IDE:

 ![Tool tip showing cheat sheet](./assets/cheat-sheet.jpg)

-So you hardly ever need to leave your IDE - just hover, read and keep coding!

 All this makes Wallace ideal for: